AllenInstitute/vis/site/src/content/docs/developers/publishing.md

 ## Publishing a New Package

-When you have a new package to publish, follow these steps to publish it:
+Publishing is handled by two GitHub Actions workflows.
+The **Release** workflow is triggered manually and handles bumping the version, generating the changelog, and creating a git tag.
+Pushing that tag then automatically triggers the **Publish** workflow, which builds and publishes the package to NPM.

-1. Authenticate with NPM by running `npm login` in your terminal and entering your credentials.
-Make sure the account you're used is part of the Allen Institute NPM organization.
+When you have a new package to publish, follow these steps:

-2. Add the necessary information about the repository and the registry to the `package.json` file:
+1. Add the necessary information about the repository and the registry to the `package.json` file:

 ```json
   "repository": {